-Most teenagers visit websites to communicate with friends and meet new people.
-MySpace.com is a social networking site, one of many that has become increasingly popular with students.
-MySpace allows students to create a personal website (for free), post pictures, add comments, and use it to meet "on-line friends."
-The website often includes their full name, telephone number, address, school name, and a picture.
+Most students visit websites to communicate with friends and meet new people.
+Social Media has become increasingly popular with students.
+Facebook, Twitter, Instagram, and Snapchat allows students to create a personal website (for free), post pictures, add comments, and use it to meet "online friends."
+These websites often includes their full name, telephone number, address, school name, and a picture.